Runsafe/WolfHunt/README.md

 wolfhunt.canTrack - If true the player will be allowed to use the tracking item on wolves to hunt players.

 wolfhunt.commandSpawnWolf - If true the player will be able to use the wolf spawning command.
-(Used for debugging)
+(Used for debugging) wolfhunt.commandGetConfig - Allows the player to get config values for WolfHunt. wolfhunt.commandSetConfig - Allows the player to set the config values for WolfHunt. wolfhunt.commandReloadConfig - Allows the player to reload WolfHunt's configuration from file.

 Commands
 --------

 /wolfhunt spawnwolf - Spawns an untamed wolf.
-[Permission: wolfhunt.commandSpawnWolf]
+[Permission: wolfhunt.commandSpawnWolf] /wolfhunt getconfig [key] - Returns the config value of the specified key.
+[Permission: wolfhunt.commandGetConfig] /wolfhunt setconfig [key] [value] - Sets the config value of the specified key.
+[Permission: wolfhunt.commandSetConfig] /wolfhunt reloadconfig - Reloads WolfHunt's configuration from file.
+[Permission: wolfhunt.commandReloadConfig]

 Configuration
 --------

-allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.
+preventTrackingOps [Default: true] - If true, server OPs will not be tracked by wolves. allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.

 trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf.